 Sam is the AmeriCorps VISTA in Beckley West Virginia.
 He has an undergrad degree in environmental studies with a concentration in wildlife management and a geography minor.
 He's worked with AmeriCorps in the past, first as the head of visitor services at the Silvio O. Conte Wildlife Refuge in Northwestern Vermont and then post graduation as the volunteer coordinator for Agate Fossil Beds National Monument located in Northwest Nebraska.

-Caroline Smith joins BRIDGE Network as the Community Stewards Program Coordinator.
-Although she originates from Northern Ohio, Caroline has made her way from the Rockies of Colorado to the Appalachian Mountains of West Virginia.
-Throughout that time, Caroline has worked in outdoor recreation, marketing and graphic design, and most recently in public health.
+Caroline Smith is a Program Coordinator in the Stewards West Virginia Office.
+She comes to Stewards and West Virginia by way of Northern Ohio and the Rocky Mountains of Colorado.
+Throughout her travels, Caroline has worked in outdoor recreation, marketing and graphic design, and most recently in public health.
 These experiences in diverse environments, industries, and with all sorts of community members, drove Caroline to pursue her passion for community outreach and development.
 Caroline believes in the power of change and the capacity to create it, in communities far and wide.

 Caroline holds a BFA in Art Education from Ohio University and an MA in Public Administration from West Virginia University.
-She is happiest when outdoors, but is also an avid reader, podcast listener, swimmer, and historical site visitor.
+She is happiest when outdoors, but is also an avid reader, podcast listener, and historical site visitor.
+Along with her Partner, dog, and cat lives in Oak Hill, WV.

 Amy Showalter is the Program Director of Community Stewards.
 Amy brings energy for effective communication and administration, holistic approaches, and service learning to this role.
 Amy’s previous experience includes coordinating the OSMRE/VISTA Team, managing home repair projects as an AmeriCorps member in Tucson, Arizona, working in residential care in her hometown of Harrisonburg, Virginia, and teaching environmental education through hiking-based programs in New Hampshire’s White Mountains with the Appalachian Mountain Club.
 Amy graduated from Goshen College with a degree in Bible, Religion & Philosophy, and a minor in International Studies.